royalapplications/docs/src/r2022/royalserver/management/service-configuration.md

 Royal Server is running as a Windows Service.
 By default it is installed using the `LOCAL SYSTEM` account.

-For the actual work (e.g. querying the list of Windows Services from a managed server), Royal Server is using a Worker Account.
+For managing remote servers (e.g. querying the list of Windows Services from a managed server), Royal Server is using a Worker Account.
 This account has to have network access.

 The Worker Account should be `Local Administrator` and in domain-joined scenarios a member of the `Domain Users` group on the Domain Controller.